amandaklein1/amandaklein1/README.md

 ### Hi there 👋

+I'm Amanda, a full stack software engineer currently located in New York City.
+Take a look at the projects I have been working on and feel free to contact me if you have any questions or would like to chat!

 <!--
 **amandaklein1/amandaklein1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.